FerasOz/FerasOz/README.md

 ###

 <h5 align="left">👋 Hello!
 I'm an IT student, specializing in Mobile App Development.
 I have a strong interest in building modern, efficient, and user-friendly mobile applications.<br><br>💡 I enjoy solving problems, learning new technologies, and continuously improving my coding skills.
-My journey includes working on personal projects, exploring best practices, and keeping up with the latest trends in mobile app development.<br><br>🔭 I’m currently working at upwork</h5>
+My journey includes working on personal projects, exploring best practices, and keeping up with the latest trends in mobile app development.<br><br>

 ###